 |

-has two twin beds.
+has two queen beds.
 A premium queen futon is located in the living room.
 We supply all bed, bath and kitchen linens.
 Both

 bedrooms feature large skylights for night time star gazing. |